surabhipandey18/Deep-Learning/CNN and Deep Learning Basic/CNN Architectures/ResNet/resnet_vs_convnet.md

 ![alt text](image-4.png)
 Feature Visualization
 5. Activation Heatmap (Prediction Visualization)
-Description: This image likely represents a visualization technique (such as Grad-CAM or similar saliency map) applied to one of the models for a single prediction.
-It shows the digit '4' or '9' centered on a heat-mapped background.
+Description: This image represents a visualization technique (such as Grad-CAM or similar saliency map) applied to ResNet models for a single prediction.
+It shows the digit '9' centered on a heat-mapped background.

 Interpretation: The visualization highlights the areas of the input image that the network focused on when making its prediction, showing that the model's highest activations (blue/dark red) are strongly correlated with the object's core features.
 ![alt text](image-5.png)